Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 \section{Result and Analysis}

 In this section, we describe the numerical results obtained from our hydrodynamic simulations and analyze them in detail.
 We first explain overall features of the jet dynamics, and then we further analyze the dependence on each parameter and model.
-We also present a simple analytic criteria for the possibility of GRBs at the end.
+We also present simple analytic criteria for the possibility of GRB production at the end.